mrocklin/distributed/docs/source/scheduling/task-scheduling.rst

 Choosing Workers
 ----------------

-When a task transitions from waiting to a ready state we sometimes decide a suitable worker for that task.
+When a task transitions from waiting to a ready state we may decide a suitable worker for that task.
 If the task has significant data dependencies or if the workers are under heavy load then this choice of worker can strongly impact global performance.
+Currently workers for tasks are determined as follows:

+1. If the task has no major dependencies and no restrictions then it goes into a common pool of tasks to be used by the next worker with nothing better to do.
+2. Otherwise, if a worker has user-provided restrictions (must run on a machine with a GPU) then we restrict the available pool of workers to just that set, otherwise we consider all workers
+3. From among this pool of workers we determine the workers to whom the least amount of data would need to be transferred.
+4. We break ties by choosing the worker that currently has the fewest tasks, counting both those tasks in memory and those tasks processing currently.

+This process is easy to change (and indeed this document may be outdated).
+We encourage readers to inspect the ``decide_worker`` function in scheduler.py

+.. currentmodule:: distributed.scheduler

+.. autofunction:: decide_worker

+API
+---

+.. autoclass:: Scheduler
+   :members: